 Shaun Dennison (Co-Chair, Treasurer) is an experienced company director in the public and private sector, with a strong financial background and a particular interest in Indigenous art.
 Shaun is a Founding Director of Farrierswier, a specialist multidisciplinary corporate and project advisory group.
 He has a finance and accounting background, and experience in corporate advisory and specialist project management roles focusing on energy sector reform and privatisation.
 His previous experience with Indigenous art includes positions as Head of Aboriginal Art at Christie’s, specialist in contemporary Indigenous Australian art for Mossgreen Auctions, and he has operated his own secondary Indigenous art sales firm.
 Shaun has a Bachelor of Commerce degree from the University of Western Australia and is a Graduate Member of the Australian Institute of Company Directors.

-Hilary Scott is General Counsel at InfraBuild and GFG Alliance Australia.
-She has extensive legal experience in commercial law, corporate governance, business strategy, restructuring and transformation and has worked as an in-house counsel since 2003 predominantly in the manufacturing industry.
-Hilary has been a member of the Melbourne Theatre Company Foundation Board since January 2016 and has focussed on philanthropy.
+Hilary Scott is an experienced General Counsel having worked for major Australian manufacturers for over 20 years.
+She has extensive legal experience in commercial law, corporate governance, business strategy, restructuring and transformation.
+Hilary was a member of the Melbourne Theatre Company Foundation Board from 2016 until 2025 and has focussed on philanthropy and governance.
 She strongly supports the arts and values a diversity of creative works.
 She has a Bachelor of Arts and Bachelor of Laws from the University of Tasmania and is a Graduate of the Australian Institute of Company Directors.

 James Makin has over 20 years professional experience as an art advisor, art dealer, curator, consultant, gallery owner and artist manager.
 James is the founder of James Makin Gallery and Advisory which was established in 2003 in a small shop front on High Street, Armadale.
 During these foundational years, James began to build a strong stable of artists and began exhibiting at art fairs.
 In 2009 the gallery relocated to Cambridge Street, Collingwood – a warehouse space three times the size of its previous location.
 For the next decade James Makin Gallery continued its trajectory of growth and market excellence, expanding its stable, attending international art fairs, and becoming a regular presence at major national art fairs.